 From Amazon Aurora to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Amazon Aurora data in Grafana is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites Amazon Aurora to Redshift, Amazon Aurora to BigQuery, Amazon Aurora to Azure SQL Data Warehouse, Amazon Aurora to PostgreSQL, Amazon Aurora to Panoply, and Amazon Aurora to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Amazon Aurora to Redshift, Amazon Aurora to BigQuery, Amazon Aurora to Azure Synapse Analytics, Amazon Aurora to PostgreSQL, Amazon Aurora to Panoply, and Amazon Aurora to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Amazon Aurora to Grafana automatically.
-With just a few clicks, Stitch starts extracting your Amazon Aurora data via the API, structuring it in a way that is optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Grafana.
+Products like Stitch were built to move data automatically, making it easy to integrate Amazon Aurora with Grafana.
+With just a few clicks, Stitch starts extracting your Amazon Aurora data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Grafana.